RedisGraph/RedisGraph/docs/commands.md

 #### ORDER BY

-Order by specifies that the output should be sorted and how.
+Order by specifies that the output be sorted and how.

 You can order by multiple properties by stating each variable in the ORDER BY clause.